-Petitioner asserts that claims 30, 31, 42, and 60 would have been obvious over the combination of Queen 1989, the PDB database, and Hudziak (Ground 6), and claims 30, 31, 33, 42, and 60 would have been obvious over the combination of Queen 1990, the PDB database, and Hudziak (Ground 7).
+Petitioner asserts that claims 30, 31, 42, and 60 would have been obvious over the combination of Queen 1989, the PDB database, and Hudziak (Ground 6), and claims 30, 31, 33, 42, and 60 would have been obvious over the combination of Queen 1990, 17 the PDB database, and Hudziak (Ground 7).
 Pet.
-52-57.
+56-61.
 Patent Owner disagrees.
 PO Resp.
-61-63.
+61-64.
 We find Petitioner's arguments more persuasive.

 Hudziak teaches p185HER2 is encoded by HER2/c-erbB-2 gene.
 Ex.
-1021, 1.
+1521, 8.
 According to Hudziak, HER2 was amplified in about 30% of breast cancer tumors.
 Id.
 This amplification "was correlated with a negative prognosis and high probability of relapse."
 Id.
 Cells with high levels of HER2 expression (high levels of p185HER2) were "transformed, i.e., have an altered morphology, are anchorage independent, and will form tumors in athymic mice.
 Id.

 &lt;sup>17 Patent Owner argues that Queen 1990 is not prior art to claims 42 and 60.
-Id. at 22-43.
+Id. at 23-43.
 We base our analyses of those two claims on Queen 1989, and thus, do not need to resolve the antedation issue.

 Petitioner argues that HER2 "was a ripe target for therapeutic development."
 Pet.
-53 (citing Ex.
-1004 ¶ 61).
-Hudziak confirms this, explicitly stating that "[m]onoclonal antibodies specific for p185HER2 may therefore be useful therapeutic agents for the treatment of human neoplasias."
+53. Hudziak confirms this, explicitly stating that "[m]onoclonal antibodies specific for p185HER2 may therefore be useful therapeutic agents for the treatment of human neoplasias."
 Ex.
-1021, 7.
+1521, 14.

 Hudziak shows that 4D5, "a monoclonal antibody directed against the extracellular domain of p185HER2 specifically inhibits the growth of breast tumor-derived cell lines overexpressing the HER2/c-erbB-2 gene product."
-Id. at 1.
+Id. at 8.
 In addition, Hudziak reports that "resistance to the cytotoxic effect of tumor necrosis factor alpha, which has been shown to be a consequence of HER2/c-erbB-2 overexpression, is significantly reduced in the presence of this antibody."
 Id.

-Petitioner contends that "[g]iven the understanding that an antibody must be humanized before use as a therapeutic agent, the published accounts regarding other monoclonal antibody humanization efforts, and the strength of 4D5 as a clinical target, the logical and necessary next step for a POSA would have been to humanize 4D5."
+Petitioner contends that "[g]iven published accounts regarding other monoclonal antibody humanization efforts and the strength of 4D5 as a clinical target, the logical and necessary next step" would have been to humanize 4D5.
 Pet.
-54 (citing Ex.
-1003 ¶ 323; Ex.
-1004 ¶ 63).
+58 (citing Ex.
+1503 ¶ 332; Ex.
+1504 ¶ 70).
 Prior art, again, confirms this.
 See Ex.
-1048, 10 ("The muMAb 4D5 also serves as a template for antibody engineering efforts to construct humanized versions more suitable for chronic therapy.").
+1548, 12 ("The muMAb 4D5 also serves as a template for antibody engineering efforts to construct humanized versions more suitable for chronic therapy.").
+According to Petitioner, after identifying 4D5 as a target, an ordinary artisan would have followed the teachings of Queen 1989 or Queen 1990 to carry out the humanization, and necessarily arrive at the alleged invention of claim 30.
+Pet.
+58-59.